Master of Arts (New Testament)

 - Satisfactorily complete 49 credits as outlined in the curriculum requirements below.
 The rate of progress for many students is 12–13 credits per semester, allowing the program to be completed in two years.

-- Students without previous courses in Old Testament Survey and New Testament Survey must take TTBE 519 and TTBE 520, which are not for credit unless taken in place of elective credits.
+- Students without previous courses in Old Testament Survey and New Testament Survey must take TTBE 519 and TTBE 520, which are not for credit.
+TTBE 519 may be taken in place of elective credit.

 - Complete the online introduction to theological research and writing by the end of the second semester.